star7270305/ArrowAntiCheat/README.md

 I will not take seriously anyone who mocks the use of AI, as any tool is useful when trying to help a large community.
 AI can be very useful when applied correctly, and i have noted where i have used AI in the project classes at the top.

+If you are a server owner and do not wish to keep building the anticheat, you can download the loader, which i also will post source code of, from the website, again links at the bottom.
+It has automatic updates, so any fix that i make, will be pushed instantly to the loader.

 Credits to packages:

 --------------------------------------------------------------